mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/3-forms.md

 	$submissions = DataObject::get('BrowserPollSubmission');

-First we get all of the //BrowserPollSubmission//s from the database.
-This returns the submissions as a [:DataObjectSet](/DataObjectSet), which contains the submissions as //BrowserPollSubmission// objects.
+First we get all of the *BrowserPollSubmission*s from the database.
+This returns the submissions as a [:DataObjectSet](/DataObjectSet), which contains the submissions as *BrowserPollSubmission* objects.

 	:::php
 	$total = $submissions->Count();